 1 partner, 2 associates, 1 of counsel

-Besides trademarks and unfair competition, IP work centers on patent litigation.
+Exclusively active in IP.
+Much patent litigation.
 Also contract drafting, licences and strategic advice.
+Trademarks and unfair competition.